University Studies 290 ("RP Policy" Guidelines)

 The policy included language that allows for a waiver of UNVS 290 enrollment if the student can document a lack of reasonable attention or guidance by the thesis or project supervisor.
 If the student has been prevented from making satisfactory progress toward completion of the culminating experience by the advisor, the case can be presented in writing to the Associate Dean of GS&S.

 Registration for the 1-unit UNVS 290 course must be delayed until students are given the opportunity to enroll in other courses.
-If a student has the RP and does not enroll in other courses, he or she will be able to register for UNVS 290.
-He or she will have until the end of course instruction that semester to register for the course.
-Registration will be online through MySJSU (a change as of September 12, 2012).
-In each subsequent fall and winter semester, the student will have to register for this course and will be precluded from registering for any other.
+If student have the RP and do not enroll in other courses, they will be eligible for enrollment in UNVS 290.
+The Registrar’s Office will check to determine the students who are eligible and will notify the students via a MySJSU message.
+The students may then register online through MySJSU.
+They will have until the end of course instruction that semester to register for the course if they are domestic or nonresident (non-international) students.
+To maintain their immigration status, international students will have only one week after the Add Deadline to register for the course.
+In each subsequent fall and winter semester, students will have to register for this course and will be precluded from registering for any other.
 The RP grade in the project or thesis course remains on the official record until a culminating memo is submitted by the graduate advisor to the Office of Graduate Admissions & Program Evaluations (GAPE), the course instructor in which the RP was received has petitioned for a grade change, and the student has submitted a current Application for Award of Master's Degree form to GAPE.